 - Balance: Users can view and download summarized and itemized balance transaction data, helping them to close their books on a daily, weekly, or monthly basis.
 These reports are useful for understanding changes to your Stripe balance.

-- Reconciliation: Users on automatic payouts can reconcile which transactions have already been paid out and which are yet to be.
+- Payout reconciliation: Users on automatic payouts can reconcile which transactions have already been paid out and which are yet to be.

 Choosing financial report data